eclipse-aspectj/aspectj/README.md

 ./mvnw clean install
 ```

+Please make sure that your project root directory name is either _aspectj_ (default for `git clone`) or _org.aspectj_ (case-insensitive), if you wish to run the build with tests.
+Some integration tests rely on this name when dynamically searching the up current path for the root folder.

 You can also use a reasonably recent (3.6.3+), locally installed Maven installation instead of the Maven wrapper script.

 This will build all the modules, run all the tests and install the key artifacts in your local repository.